Radiotherapy for a brain tumour

 Proton beam therapy

 Proton beam therapy is a type of external beam therapy that uses protons instead of high-dose x-rays.
-It is given using different equipment that is not available in all UK hospitals.
+Protons are parts of atoms.
+The protons are shaped into a beam that is targeted at the cancer.

 Masks and headframes

 During radiotherapy you may need to wear a light-weight mask that covers your face and the front of your head.
-This helps you stay still in the right position and makes the treatment as accurate as possible.

 Planning your treatment